d32f123/DotNetMessenger/README.md

 A messenger using .NET platform

 ## TODO
-- Error notification
+- Password hashing
-- Login to ID method
 - Tokens implementation
+- Authentication and authorization